Two months ago eBay launched a new initiative on eBay Motors, eBay UK and eBay Australia called Safeguarding Member IDs known around eBay as SMI.

 Although I applaud efforts to stop spam and fraud, the lack of bidder IDs removes some of the personality that makes eBay fun.
 I sometimes wonder if eBay’s management understands the importance of the fun quotient to eBay buyers and sellers.

 eBay’s other announcement today involved the ability to get search results by category.
-This is a nice move and will help buyers refine their searches to make them more relative, however it may slightly hurt sellers as items of similar interest, but from a different category, may not show up.
-This could ultimately benefit eBay by incentivising more sellers to use List in Two Categories which earns additional fees for eBay.
+This is a nice move and will help buyers refine their searches to make them more relative, however, it may slightly hurt sellers as items of similar interest, but from a different category, may not show up.
+This could ultimately benefit eBay by incentivizing more sellers to use List in Two Categories which earns additional fees for eBay.

 You can read the full text of both announcements at this link: http://www2.ebay.com/aw/marketing.shtml?ssPageName=f:f:US